Sazmanab

-Sazmanab (سازماناب) is a curatorial project which originally started as an artist-run space and residency program in Tehran in 2008.
-Sazmanab supported artistic work in a wide range of media through exhibitions and events, residencies for artists and curators, workshops, talks, and other events.
+Sazmanab (سازماناب) is a curatorial platform which originally started as an artist-run space and residency program in Tehran, Iran.

 History

 Sazmanab Platform for Contemporary Arts

-Sazmanab was founded in 2008 by artist-curator Sohrab Kashani.
-From 2008 to 2014, Sazmanab was located in an apartment in north-west of Tehran, inside Sazman-e Ab street and directly across the Tehran’s Department of Water for the Sadeghiyeh district.
-In 2009, Sazmanab expanded into a fully functioning art space where a variety of events and activities were held in collaboration with local and international artists and curators inside the apartment and also virtually using Skype and other communication tools.
+Sazmanab was founded in 2008 by artist and curator Sohrab Kashani.
+From 2008 to 2014, Sazmanab was located in an apartment in the north-west of Tehran, directly across the Tehran's Department of Water for the Sadeghiyeh district.

 Sazmanab Center for Contemporary Art

-In early 2014, Sazmanab began the relocation process to an old building on Khaghani street near Darvaze Dolat in downtown Tehran.
-The neighborhood was made up of wood shops, car repair shops, and warehouses.
-Sazmanab had its reopening and the launch of the new Ab/Anbar gallery (a gallery Kashani co-founded in the same building) in October 2014 with an exhibition by Iranian-born artist Babak Golkar.
-Ab/Anbar gallery hosted—and at times co-hosted with Sazmanab—exhibitions by Iranian artists from the diaspora.
-In 2016, Sazmanab held its last exhibition at its Khaghani street venue; the Tehran retrospective of Harun Farocki.
+In early 2014, Sazmanab began the relocation process to an old building on Khaghani Street near Darvaze Dolat in downtown Tehran.
+Sazmanab had its reopening and the launch of the new Ab-Anbar gallery (a gallery Kashani co-founded in the same building) in October 2014 with an exhibition by Iranian-born artist Babak Golkar.
+In 2016, Sazmanab held its last exhibition at its Khaghani Street venue; the Tehran retrospective of Harun Farocki.

-Over the years, Sazmanab held some of its programming off-site in collaboration with other art spaces and art galleries.
+Over the years, Sazmanab has held some of its programming off-site in collaboration with other art spaces and art venues.

 Sazmanab ⧚ Water Dept.

-Sazmanab ⧚ Water Dept. was located simultaneously in Kashani’s apartment in Nofel Loshato street of Tehran and at the Mattress Factory Museum in Pittsburgh.
-As part of a collaboration, called The Other Apartment, between Kashani and Pittsburgh-based artist Jon Rubin, The Mattress Factory museum in Pittsburgh housed an exact replica of Kashani’s apartment and all of its contents built meticulously by a team of fabricators in Pittsburgh.
+Sazmanab ⧚ Water Dept. was located simultaneously in Kashani's apartment in Nofel Loshato Street of Tehran and at the Mattress Factory Museum in Pittsburgh.
+As part of a collaboration, called The Other Apartment, between Kashani and Pittsburgh-based artist Jon Rubin, The Mattress Factory museum in Pittsburgh housed an exact replica of Kashani's apartment and all of its contents built meticulously by a team of fabricators in Pittsburgh.
 Located in both the US and Iran, Sazmanab ⧚ Water Dept. produced exhibitions, programs, and events where every object, video, and performance that happened in one space was meticulously duplicated for the other.

 For the run of the project, Sazmanab was called Sazmanab ⧚ Water Dept. in a nod to the two versions of the same venue.

 Exhibitions and Events

-Sazmanab set up more than hundred events and exhibitions at its venues.
-Events included talks, presentations, lectures, panels, discussions, workshops, performances, screenings, book launches, and audio/visual performances.
-Sazmanab often held talks and presentations at universities, museums, and institutions and took part in international panels, seminars, and forums.
+Since 2008, Sazmanab has set up more than a hundred events and exhibitions at its venues.
+Sazmanab also holds talks and presentations at universities, museums, and institutions and takes part in international panels, seminars, and forums.

-Live-stream

-Sazmanab's exhibition openings and events were streamed live.
-Viewers were able to chat and comment online as broadcast happened.